 However, while free resources may provide a decent overview of HIPAA rules and regulations, you’ll eventually want to invest in paid trainings to ensure your employees gain a more complete understanding of the laws that govern their professional duties.

 Before we discuss the advantages of paid HIPAA trainings, let’s take a look at the advantages and disadvantages of the trainings you can find for free via the internet.

 The internet is an incredible resource for finding free HIPAA trainings.
 Most of these trainings provide foundational information regarding HIPAA laws, compliance protocol, and implications of non-compliance.

-Most free HIPAA trainings stick to the basics of the laws and regulations surrounding Private Health Information (PHI).
+Most free HIPAA trainings stick to the basics of the laws and regulations surrounding Protected Health Information (PHI).
 Employees attending free trainings can expect to learn:

 - Why HIPAA exists.

 - How an organization must go about maintaining compliance.

 - How individuals must go about maintaining compliance.

 - Actions that must be taken by certain personnel in the event of a compliance breach.